0x09/hfsfuse/README.md

 To ease portability, the Makefile will attempt to detect certain features of the host libc in an autoconf-like way, and creates a series of defines for these labeled HAVE_*FEATURENAME*.
 To override and skip checks for a given feature, these may be provided directly to `make` or overridden in config.mak.

 ## Building
-The default `make` and `make install` targets build and install hfsfuse and hfsdump. hfsdump can also be built standalone with `make hfsdump`, in which case FUSE is not needed.
+The default `make` and `make install` targets build and install hfsfuse, hfsdump, and hfstar. hfsdump and hfstar can also be built standalone with `make hfsdump hfstar`, in which case FUSE is not needed.

 hfsfuse's supporting libraries can be built and installed independently using `make lib` and `make install-lib`.
 Applications can use these to read from HFS+ volumes by including [hfsuser.h](lib/libhfsuser/hfsuser.h) and linking with libhfsuser, libhfs, and ublio/utf8proc if configured.